pierreDebuisson/ColecticaSwaggerExamples/README.md

 * Open your favorite Java IDE
 * Import the **Java/swagger** Folder in your project
 * Export your project as a .jar file
-* Add the dependencies to your Java Build Path (i.e .jar)

 ### Use the client library
 #### CSharp